patrickbwarren/openshift-altitude/README.md

 ## Altitudes from OS grid references

-_no longer under development as OpenShift platform has moved on_
+_No longer under development as OpenShift 2.0 no longer exists_

 Code for calculating altitudes for Ordnance Survey (OS) National Grid References (NGRs) from the [OS Terrain 50